Marine Parade Community Building: Marine Parade Public Library

 Opened on 10 November 1978, the Marine Parade Community Library was originally located at the town centre of Marine Parade Housing Estate before it shifted to its new premises at the community building.
 The library is Singapore's second-oldest public library and the only one built on reclaimed land.
 It started moving in stages to the community building in April 2000, and was officially opened by Goh Chok Tong on 28 May that year.
 The Marine Parade Community Library is the first public library in Singapore to be housed together with a community club and an arts group.
 The library's old premises was renovated for an NTUC FairPrice supermarket.

 The library is spread over four floors of the Marine Parade Community Building, with a floor area of 3,500 square metres (37,675 square feet).
-As one of the first neighbourhood libraries, the library's entire second floor is its children's book section, featuring murals, trivia and multimedia tools.
-The library has more than 150,000 books and 2,500 videos available for loan.
-There is a café on the ground floor, and the library is fitted with numerous couches and benches for the public's use.
+As one of the first neighbourhood libraries, the library's entire second floor is its children's book section, featuring murals, trivia, and multimedia tools.
+The library had more than 150,000 books and 2,500 videos available for loan.
+There was a café on the ground floor, and the library was fitted with numerous couches and benches for the public's use.
 Other facilities include multimedia stations, do-it-yourself service stations, and music posts equipped with headphones.
+It was closed in 2022, in conjunction with the building's scheduled renovation.
+A 24-hour book dispenser, managed by the National Library Board, was set up to serve the residents during this time.

 The Necessary Stage

 The Necessary Stage was the first arts group to be housed in a community building with a community club by Singapore's National Arts Council (NAC).
-The move was part of the NAC's Arts Housing Scheme that offered alternative locations to arts groups besides old vacant buildings, in line with PA's plan to repackage its community clubs as fashionable multi-purpose spaces.
+The move was part of the NAC's Arts Housing Scheme that offered alternative locations to arts groups besides old vacant buildings, in line with the PA's plan to repackage its community clubs as fashionable multi-purpose spaces.
 The Necessary Stage's 672-square metre (7,467 square feet) premises at the basement of the community building was about three times the size of its old premises at Cairnhill Arts Centre, which did not have a proper theatre space for productions.
-The arts group's facility at the community building features a "Black Box", a stage-less theatre with flexible seating.
-The NAC spent S$2.1 million on construction costs for the unit at Marine Parade, which includes a foyer and the 120-seat Black Box.
+The arts group's facility at the community building featured a "Black Box", a stage-less theatre with flexible seating.
+The NAC spent S$2.1 million on construction costs for the unit at Marine Parade, which included a foyer and the 120-seat Black Box.
+The Necessary Stage moved out of the Marine Parade Community Building by 2020.

 Architecture

-Overall, the architectural form of the Marine Parade Community Building has been described as a "dragon", with the roof as a crest and the artwork as the eye of the dragon.
-The horizontal louvres on the library block was seen as the tail fins of the dragon, an auspicious beast in Chinese culture.